Superconductivity

 eco transmission

-Modernization of electricity distribution grids is a challenging task for the operating companies.
-In addition to the expansion of high- and medium-voltage grids especially in agglomerations the capacity of the distribution grids has to be continuously increased.
+Modernization of electric distribution grids is a challenging task for DSOs.
+In addition to the expansion of high- and medium-voltage grids and the increased power demand, the capacity of distribution grids has to be continuously increased.
 Superconducting cables are the right solution for this challenge.

-In addition, the superconductor technology integrates all power generation and storage facilities into a highly efficient energy grid, which is operated with direct current at low voltage level.
-Cost-intensive power converters in each plant are thus dispensable.
+Superconductor technology integrates all power generation and storage facilities into a highly efficient energy grid, which is operated with direct current at low voltage level.
+For this reason, cost-intensive power converters are avoided.

 Components